-The data on condominium housing units were obtained from Housing Question 16 in the 2014 American Community Survey (ACS).
+The data on condominium housing units were obtained from Housing Question 16 in the 2019 American Community Survey (ACS).
 The question was asked at occupied housing units.

 Condominium Status - Condominium is a type of ownership that enables a person to own an apartment or house in a development of similarly owned units and to hold a common or joint ownership in some or all of the common areas and facilities such as land, roof, hallways, entrances, elevators, swimming pool, etc. Condominiums may be single-family houses as well as units in apartment buildings.
-A unit does not need to be occupied by the owner to be counted as a condominium.
+Renters don't always report condo fees, as they may be collected as part of the rent.
+Therefore, ACS data are only shown for owneroccupied condominiums.